Artists-in-Residence

 Western Front’s artists-in-residence program was initiated in 1977 by artist and Western Front co-founder Kate Craig.
 It remains the heart of our programming today.

-This curated program provides invited local and international artists with the opportunity to pursue new developments in their practices and to produce new work.
+This curated program provides invited Canadian and international artists to pursue new developments in their practices and to produce new work.
 It focuses on artists working across music, media, time-based visual art, performance, and literature.
 While in residence, artists are supported with a fee, production budget, and curatorial and technical expertise, and are hosted on-site at Western Front or off-site on location, as required.
 The number of residencies and their structure and duration are tailored to each individual artist and project.

 Many projects produced through our artists-in-residence program are done so in collaboration with partner institutions in Canada and internationally.
 We also offer audiences opportunities to engage with residents and their work at various stages of a project’s development and presentation.